SVSSubash/SystemDesign/4UseCaseExample.md

 Validate that the user-provided URL is properly formatted and accessible.

 ## Goals
+**Business Goals** (Why do you want to achieve this? - Business value motivation)
+  - *Example*: Increase revenue by 20% through improved online sales conversion
+  - *Example*: Reduce patient wait times by 30% through efficient appointment scheduling
+  - *Example*: Improve customer satisfaction by providing 24/7 self-service banking capabilities
   - Ensure all URLs processed by the system are properly formatted according to RFC 3986 standards
   - Verify URL accessibility and reachability before further processing
   - Maintain system security by screening URLs for malicious content
   - Provide clear feedback to users when URL validation fails
   - Support both individual and batch URL validation workflows

+**Functionality Goals** (Why do you want to achieve this? - Functionality perspective)
+  - *Example*: Enable seamless product discovery and purchase workflow
+  - *Example*: Provide real-time appointment availability and booking confirmation
+  - *Example*: Ensure secure, instant fund transfers with transaction verification

 ## Boundaries
 **In Scope:**